 Form 8938 is part of the Foreign Account Tax Compliance Act or FATCA.
 It is a form that discloses accounts and assets held in other countries outside of the United States.
-If you have a requirement to make a report of your foreign assets and/or accounts under FATCA, you will need to file the IRS Form 8938 with your federal income tax return each year to comply with IRS requirements.
+If you have a requirement to make a report of your foreign assets and/or accounts under FATCA, then you will need to file the IRS Form 8938 with your federal income tax return each year to comply with IRS requirements.
 A common question is “Do I Need To File Form 8938”?
-Below is some information to help you understand these requirements and determine whether you need to file the FATCA form (commonly known as Form 8938).
+Below is some information to help you understand these requirements and determine whether you need to file the FATCA form (commonly known as Form 8938) or not.

 What Is the Foreign Account Tax Compliance Act (FATCA)?